One Life to Live storylines (1990–1999): Lord love the children

 After discovering that the charity group Tina began working for in late 1989 is really an illegal adoption ring headed by Serena and Ambrose Wyman, Tina, Viki, Roger and Cord team up to take them down.
 They are helped by Max and Gabrielle who become involved when their son Al is kidnapped to be sold.
 Ambrose lures them to an old factory on New Year's Eve 1989 where hidden fireworks are set to explode and kill them.
 Clint rescues them but the Wymans escape after shooting Max.
 While everyone else is at the hospital, Tina tracks down the Wymans on their yacht and pulls a gun on them.
 They then gain the advantage and hold her hostage.
 Clint and Cord rescue her before she is killed and the Wymans are arrested.
-Soon after, she failsto break up Cord and Debra's relationship.
-Tina then bids Llanview farewell with her son CJ.
+Soon after, she fails to break up Cord and Debra's relationship, Tina then bids farewell to Llanview and leaves with her son CJ.